-Fund units are redeemed on each valuation date at their net asset value less the redemption fee and other fees and costs payable by the unitholder.
-A redemption fee is not charged at this time but a dilution adjustment might be applicable.
+Fund units are redeemed on each valuation date at their net asset value less the redemption fee payable by the unitholder.
+A redemption fee is not charged at this time.
 Where units are redeemed in countries where stamp duties or other charges apply, the redemption price decreases accordingly.